-Theorem 1.
-If a social preference function satisfies Pareto and IIA, then some individual is a dictator.
+Arrow's Theorem If a social preference function satisfies Unanimity and IIA, then some individual is a dictator.

-1The assumption that the domain of R is all possible preference profiles is called Universal Domain in the literature.
+$^{^{1}}$ The assumption that the domain of R is all possible preference profiles is called Universal Domain in the literature.

 Proof: Fix two distinct alternatives a and b.
-The proof consists of the following 7 steps.
-Step 1: Identify individual i^{}.
+The proof consists of the following 7 steps, the first two of which follow the line of proof in Yu (2012).

+Step 1: Identify individual i^ .
 Fix the following two profiles where the dotted ranges represent the other alternatives in fixed but arbitrary locations in the two profiles.
 By Unanimity, the left hand profile must have aPb and the right hand profile must have bPa.
 Now transform the left hand profile into the right profile by switching a and b one individual at a time, starting with individual 1 and holding all other alternatives fixed.
 Let individual i^ be the individual for which the social preference changes from aPb to something else for the first time.
 To be more concrete, individual i^ is defined as the individual for which the following two things are true.
-For the profile
+For the profile the social preference is aPb and for the profile the social preference is bRa.